Jvs34/gmod_predictedentities/README.md

 gmod-predictedentities
 ======================

-##There are currently pending changes that will be documented on the wiki once the current dev branch update comes out

 An entity base that you can use to create any sort of player usable addon, such as a jetpack, a shoulder strapped rocket launcher ( and more ) that can also function normally in the world.

 It has support for custom keybindings and right click editing.